Red Party (Norway): Election results

 In the 2007 Norwegian local elections, the Red Party won 2.1% of the votes.
-After the 2007 county elections, Knut Henning Thygesen became the party's first and only mayor elected through a direct mayor election in the municipality of Risør.
+After the 2007 county elections, Knut Henning Thygesen became the party's first and only mayor elected through a direct mayor election in Risør Municipality.

 In the 2009 Norwegian parliamentary election, the result was 1.3% of votes, giving the party no seats in the parliament.
 The party came closest to winning a seat in Oslo, where it took nearly 4% of the vote.
 In 2009, electoral researcher Bernt Aardal commented that the Red Party would have won a single seat in Oslo during the 2009 elections had it not been for the fact that the voting system is designed to ensure that more MPs come from rural areas.

 In the 2011 Norwegian local elections, the party won 1.7% of the votes.
 The Oslo constituency was considered to be where the party had its best chance of gaining a seat in the 2013 Norwegian parliamentary election but failed to win any seats.
 In the 2017 Norwegian parliamentary election, the party broke through in Oslo, with party leader Moxnes being elected for the first time.

-In the 2021 Norwegian parliamentary election, the Red Party achieved 4.6% of votes and secured eight (8) seats in parliament, its largest share of the vote—and its largest parliamentary representation—to date.
+In the 2021 Norwegian parliamentary election, the Red Party achieved 4.6% of votes and secured eight seats in parliament.
+Four years later, in the 2025 election, the party's vote share increased to 5.3% and it picked up one seat, for a total of nine MPs.
+In the 2025–2029 term, it serves as a supporting party for the Labour minority government of Jonas Gahr Støre.